pure-data/externals-howto/README.rst

 class\_addbang
 ^^^^^^^^^^^^^^

-We still have to add a method space to the class.
+We still need to add a method space to the class.

 ``class_addbang`` adds a method for a “bang” message to the class that is defined in the first argument.
 The added method is defined in the